 #4 A dunny is the term for a toilet, although many people may use the more English ‘loo’.
 Americans find this a bit tricky, as a ‘dunny’ in Australia is a ‘long drop’ in the U.S.!

 #5 A cobber is a friend, also a bit old-fashioned these days and usually replaced by the word ‘mate’, which although usually used for males in the past tends to be more gender non-specific these days and is equivalent to the American ‘pal’.

 #6 A snag is a sausage, not a fallen down tree, as it in U.S. English!
 Snags are usually destined for the barbie!

-#7 A stubby is a short bottle of beer, around 330 ml or 375 ml and is not the correct term for a can of beer of the same volume.
-Stubbies are usually placed in a ‘cooler,’ which is a beer cooler which snugly fits the bottle (or can).
+#7 A stubby is a short bottle of beer, around 330 ml or 375 ml, and is not the correct term for a can of beer of the same volume.
+Stubbies are usually placed in a ‘cooler,’ which is a beer cooler that snugly fits the bottle (or can).

-#8 The term ‘No worries, mate’ is authentically Australian, usually uttered after some calamity such as a car crash, losing one’s job or after one’s spouse has run off with the neighbour.
+#8 The term ‘No worries, mate’ is authentically Australian, usually uttered after some calamity such as a car crash, losing one’s job or after one’s spouse has run off with the neighbor.

 #9 An arvo is an afternoon and maybe a useful time for a bit of downtime, maybe for a cold stubby!